Nitrile hydratase: Metal cofactor

-In biochemistry, cobalt is in general found in a corrin ring, such as in vitamin B12.
-Nitrile hydratase is one of the rare enzyme types that use cobalt in a non-corrinoid manner.
+Nitrile hydratases use Fe(III) or Co(III) at their active sites.
+These ions are low-spin.

+The cobalt-based nitrile hydratases are rare examples of enzymes that use cobalt.
+Cobalt, when it occurs in enzymes, is usually bound to a corrin ring, as in vitamin B12.

 The mechanism by which the cobalt is transported to NHase without causing toxicity is unclear, although a cobalt permease has been identified, which transports cobalt across the cell membrane.

 The identity of the metal in the active site of a nitrile hydratase can be predicted by analysis of the sequence data of the alpha subunit in the region where the metal is bound.
 The presence of the amino acid sequence VCTLC indicates a Co-centred NHase and the presence of VCSLC indicates Fe-centred NHase.

 Metabolic pathway

 Nitrile hydratase and amidase are two hydrating and hydrolytic enzymes responsible for the sequential metabolism of nitriles in bacteria that are capable of utilising nitriles as their sole source of nitrogen and carbon, and in concert act as an alternative to nitrilase activity, which performs nitrile hydrolysis without formation of an intermediate primary amide.
 A sequence in genome of the choanoflagellate Monosiga brevicollis was suggested to encode for a nitrile hydratase.
 The M. brevicollis gene consisted of both the alpha and beta subunits fused into a single gene.
 Similar nitrile hydratase genes consisting of a fusion of the beta and alpha subunits have since been identified in several eukaryotic supergroups, suggesting that such nitrile hydratases were present in the last common ancestor of all eukaryotes.